 Because The Malphurs Group is non-profit, and our overhead is subsidized partly by donor partners, we are able to offer first-class services at fees your church can afford.
 Our self-guided process is accessible for under $1,000 and on-site processes cost under $5,000.
 A process with multiple on-site visits costs under $10k.
 We never let cost prevent a church from getting the help they need.
 Grants are available to off-set the cost of our self-guided process by emailing us.

 9) Empowered Leadership

 Does the church consultant emphasize the importance of empowering a broader base of leaders in your church?

 Far too often, consulting groups will leverage existing leadership (like staff or boards) for their process.
 While this is useful in some ways, the reality is that these leaders are often over-extended already.
 Be sure you use a process that includes these existing leadership structures but also expands the base of leadership so that more can be accomplished.

-At The Malphurs Group, we use a Strategic Leadership Team approach, which includes some staff and board members, but also targets key lay leaders in your church that are currently under-utilized.
+At The Malphurs Group, we help you develop a Strategic Leadership Team (SLT).
+The SLT includes some staff and board members but also targets under-utilized key lay leaders in your church.
 In the final stage of our process, we also leverage Implementation Teams, which creates opportunities for even more people to “own” and participate in the process.

-The top calibre church consulting organizations demonstrate this in the first conversation.
+The best church consulting organizations demonstrate this in the first conversation.

 Does the consultant take time to get to know you?
 Have they prayed with you?
-Did they get just enough information to make a proposal to you or were they genuinely interested in hearing your story and the dreams you have for your church?
+Did they show genuine interest in hearing your story?
+Did they hear the dreams you have for your church?